 Costs of doctors in Switzerland

 Swiss healthcare is subsidized through health insurance premiums but nothing is free, including visits to Swiss doctors.
 All residents have to pay an excess of between CHF 300–2,500 per year towards their healthcare (depending on their insurance premiums).
 The excess is paid first, so someone with an excess of CHF 300 will not receive any reimbursements until the first CHF 300 per year is paid.

-On top of ‘excess’ charges, patients have to pay a minimum of 10% towards consultation and treatment costs.
+On top of excess charges, patients have to pay a minimum of 10% towards consultation and treatment costs.
 The exact percentages vary between insurance companies but the maximum amount that an individual can be charged is CHF 700 per year (excluding excess payments).
 This amount is halved for children.
-Pregnant women in Switzerland and certain groups of retirees are exempt from fees.
+Pregnant women in Switzerland and certain groups of retirees in Switzerland are exempt from fees.
 Contributions towards prescription medication costs are between 10–20% and non-prescription drugs are charged at the full amount.

 Swiss health insurance

 There are a number of companies providing health insurance in Switzerland.
 The following companies offer packages tailored to meet the needs of expats:

 Swiss doctors in an emergency

 If you need emergency treatment from a doctor in Switzerland out-of-hours, you can call your Swiss doctor and should be able to get information on out-of-hours services on the answerphone.
 Emergency care is also provided in emergency rooms of Swiss hospitals.
 The general emergency number is 112 and the number for an ambulance is 144.